 Electrical conductance is the property of a material that determines the ability of current to flow through it and is based on the availability of loose electrons in the material.
 Resistance is the opposite of conductance.
-Copper wire, for instance has high conductance and is a good conductor while rubber has low conductance and is a very poor conductor.
-Since rubber is a poor conductor, this means that it is a good resistor.
+Copper wire, for instance, has high conductance and is a good conductor while rubber has low conductance and is a very poor conductor.
+Because rubber is a poor conductor, this means that it is a good resistor.
 In a resistor, as current passes through the material, energy is used.
 The harder it is to pass current through a material, due to lower conductance, the more energy is used.
 The energy that is used does not disappear but is converted to a different form of energy, often in the form of heat.
 The conversion of electrical energy to thermal energy by passing current through a material with resistance is called resistive heating.
 A good example of resistive heating is an electric toaster.
 The metal filament in the toaster is made of nickel and chromium, which has an ideal resistance to convert electricity to heat.

-Page 3 of 56
+Page 3 of 48

-© Baylis Medical Company Inc. 2007.
-SInergy and Epsilon are trademarks and/or registered trademarks of Baylis Medical Company Inc. Patents pending and/or issued.
+© Baylis Medical Company Inc. 2009.
+ThoraCoolTM is a trademark and/or a registered trademark of Baylis Medical Company Inc., in the United States of America and/or other countries.

 Biological tissue is not a very good conductor when using direct current.
 Resistive heat can be generated but the flow of current cannot be controlled easily and it can damage the cells.
 Using direct current to heat tissue may produce unpredictable tissue temperatures and irregular shaped lesions.
-Excessive temperatures would lead to burning of tissue, gas formation, and uncontrolled destruction of tissue.
+Excessive temperatures would lead to burning of tissue, gas formation, and uncontrolled destruction of tissue11.